alexanderobzherin/RenderingEngine/Doc/project_creation_guide.md

 ## Overview

+This document explains how to create a new project using the Rendering Engine.

+A project can be created in two ways:

+- **SDK-User Mode** — when the engine is downloaded as a precompiled SDK from an artifact repository.
+- **Dev Mode** — when a project is created inside the engine’s source tree during engine development.

 During the development of the rendering engine, it is needed to implement multiple test and demo applications.
 These applications serve two purposes:

 - Feature development and verification — to implement, test, and debug new rendering features.